bhavyajeet/C-shell/READme.md

-19) jobs.c :- contains the jobs() function , kjobs() function , fg() function and the checkallkill() function handles the fg commmand , kjob command ,and jobs commad **FG Feature - if no argument is given the process on top of the jobs is taken as argument
+19) jobs.c :- contains the jobs() function , kjobs() function , fg() function and the checkallkill() function handles the fg commmand , kjob command ,and jobs commad **FG Feature** \
+- if no argument is given the process on top of the jobs is taken as argument

 Incase the prompt doesn't appear after a background process is terminated or for any other reason, press ENTER.